CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 | block_deps     | IDs of blocking dependency workflows                    | no       | string array         |         |
 | validate_on    | IDs of workflows that cause this workflow to revalidate | no       | string array         |         |
 | max_fail       | How many hosts can fail before halted                   | no       | int                  | 0       |

+## <a name="staging">Staging Updates</a>

+Github will be used to stage models for updating, vaquero will receive webhooks from specified branches.
+Submitting PR's and merging other branches into the vaquero branch would be how teams manage updating their source of truth.
+Once a model lands in the branch vaquero is watching, it will push it out and begin provisioning against that source of truth.